Enhancement of gaps in thin graphitic films for heterostructure formation: Method

 In finite size techniques, the number of particles is related to the number of momentum points used in the calculation of the self energy.
 In contrast, the DCA coarse-graining step involves an infinite number of momentum points, so the thermodynamic limit is satisfied for any cluster size.
 In the context of the perturbation theory for the Migdal--Eliashberg theory used here, DCA has particularly good convergence properties in cluster size $N_C$, so in principle smaller clusters can be used leading to a significant improvement in computational efficiency \cite{hague2003a,hague2005a}.
+I note that when the DCA cluster size, $N_{C}=1$, calculations correspond to DMFT.